tkerby/flipperzero-firmware-wPlugins/README_flipperlab.md

 I find it easiest to hold the flipper with both hands so I can hit left/right with my thumbs!

 ## Tables
 Pinball0 ships with several default tables.
-These tables are automatically deployed into the assets folder.
+These tables are automatically deployed into the assets folder (/apps_data/pinball0).
 Tables are simple JSON which means you can define your own!
-Your tables should be stored in the data folder. **The default tables may change over time.**
+Your tables should be stored in the data folder (/apps_data/pinball0).

+View the github repo for the JSON format specification: https://github.com/rdefeo/pinball0

+**The default tables may change over time.**